Abuthawabeh/QuestionAnswerTool/README.md

-# QuestionAnswerTool
+# QuestionAnswerPrototype
-Java based tool to build exams by adding questions and answers.
+Java based prototype to build exams by adding questions and answers.